jakelaux/uib-extension-investigation/README.md

 1) Ensure your sn-cli is configured/installed correctly &rarr; You can review our [Mac OS](https://creator-dna.com/blog/macos-setup) & [Windows OS](https://creator-dna.com/blog/1hj866nlrwslzlesekt0c14grhh8u1) instillation guides
 &ensp;
-2) Clone this repository `git clone https://github.com/esolutionsone/component-template.git` (to the folder you want to work out of locally)
+2) Clone this repository `git clone https://github.com/esolutionsone/extension-investigation.git` (to the folder you want to work out of locally)

->**NOTE:** Double check you are in the correct folder before moving on to the next step. "component-template" should be the folder you are in.
+>**NOTE:** Double check you are in the correct folder before moving on to the next step. "extension-investigation" should be the folder you are in.
 You can check by looking at your terminal command line to verify.

 3) Run `npm install` in your terminal